The Center for Multicultural Education

 To find out more, visit us in the Blum Student Union, Room 207, phone (816) 271-4159, or find us at www.missouriwestern.edu/csi.

-Nontraditional and Commuter Student Center provides support and assistance for nontraditional students and for those students who are commuters to Missouri Western's campus.
-Services and resources are also provided for Veterans and their families who attend Missouri Western.
+Nontraditional, Veterans and Commuter Student Center provides support and assistance for nontraditional students, veterans, and for those students who are commuters to Missouri Western's campus.
 The Center is located in Eder Hall 200.
-For more information refer to www.missouriwestern.edu/nontrad or contact (816) 271-4281
+For more information refer to www.missouriwestern.edu/nontrad or contact (816) 271-4281.

 Residential Life is an integral part of the academic and educational mission of the University.
 The department provides a variety of living options and joins with students to create and maintain safe, supportive communities that promote the development of life and leadership skills.
 We further provide meaningful experiences and opportunities for student growth through activities and programs that recognize, address, and appreciate the needs, interests, and diversity in our population.

 We are committed to continuous improvement in the quality of the residential experience.
 In order to fulfill our mission, the Office of Residential Life employs a variety of professional and student staff including Master's degree-level professionals as the Director, Assistant Director, and Residence Hall Directors; and Resident Assistants, whose purpose is to assist residents in their success at Missouri Western.
 If you would like to learn more about campus living, please contact the Office of Residential Life, located in the Commons Building, at (816) 383-7100, or at www.missouriwestern.edu/reslife.